microsoft/InnerEye-DeepLearning/docs/self_supervised_models.md

   [here](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data?select=stage_2_train_images).
 Make sure to download all images and the `dataset.csv` file to your data folder.
 Please note that the labels are here merely used for monitoring purposes.
-* To get the NIH dataset: please download from [here] https://www.kaggle.com/nih-chest-xrays/data.
-Make sure you include also the csv files in your data folder.
+* To get the NIH dataset: please download from [here](https://www.kaggle.com/nih-chest-xrays/data).
+Make sure you include also the csv files in your data folder, the code assumes the dataset files and all the images lie in your data folder as downloaded from Kaggle.
+In particular, do not modify the original csv filenames (e.g. the code expects to find the `Data_Entry_2017.csv` file within the data directory).
+* To get the CheXpert data: please download from [here](https://stanfordmlgroup.github.io/competitions/chexpert/), the code assumes the dataset files and all the images lie in your data folder as downloaded.

 #### If you run on AML